Are You A Candidate For Weight Loss Surgery ? Take 60-Second Assessment

 Stomach Obstruction

 Stomach obstruction is a potential complication that can occur after gastric bypass surgery.
 This obstruction can result from factors such as the formation of scar tissue, the presence of internal hernias, or other anatomical changes in the gastrointestinal tract.
+Symptoms of stomach obstruction may include:

 • Severe abdominal pain